TykTechnologies/tyk-fapi/plugins/tyk-grpc-plugin/README.md

 ## Features

+- Single DPoP validation hook: Validates DPoP proof and claims in a single step, including:
-- Pre-auth hook: Checks for the existence of Authorization and DPoP headers, and rewrites `Authorization: DPoP <token>` to `Authorization: Bearer <token>` for compatibility with Tyk's JWT middleware.
+  - Checking for the existence of Authorization and DPoP headers
+  - Rewriting `Authorization: DPoP <token>` to `Authorization: Bearer <token>` for compatibility with Tyk's JWT middleware
+  - Extracting the DPoP fingerprint (jkt) from the token
-- Post-auth hook: Validates the DPoP proof and claims, including audience validation and DPoP fingerprint verification.
+  - Validating the DPoP proof against the fingerprint
+  - Removing the DPoP header before forwarding the request upstream

 ## Requirements